lis365b/data_analysis/data_prep_python_cheatsheet.md

 # Close connection
 cur.close()

-# Parse the tables into a Pandas dataframe
+# Parse the tables into a Pandas dataframe (specify column names)
-data = pd.DataFrame(list(data), columns=('COL_NAME1', 'COL_NAME2', 'COL_NAME3'))
+data = pd.DataFrame(list(data), columns=('COL1', 'COL2', 'CO3'))
 data.head()
 ```

-Please note: You might want to consider security precautions when pulling your data directly from your database (SSH tunneling etc.)
+Please note: You might want to consider security precautions when pulling your data directly from your database (SSH tunneling etc.).

+<a name="H2c"></a>
 ### Use a date picker to pull data from database

-Download [ipywidgets](https://github.com/jupyter-widgets/ipywidgets) and copy the folder "ipywidgets" into the directory of your notebook and execute the following code snippet from you notebook.
+Download [ipywidgets](https://github.com/jupyter-widgets/ipywidgets), copy the folder "ipywidgets" into the directory of your notebook and execute the following code snippet from you notebook.

 ```